 But it was also clear that an all-round increase in wealth threatened the destruction – indeed, in some sense was the destruction – of a hierarchical society… For if leisure and security were enjoyed by all alike, the great mass of human beings who are normally stupefied by poverty would become literate and would learn to think for themselves; and when once they had done this, they would sooner or later realise that the privileged minority had no function, and they would sweep it away.

 A permanent condition of peace, then, is only possible if economic, sociological and political surrogates for war can be found, and it is the purpose of the report to identify and evaluate such surrogates.
-Whether real or fictional, the report is eye-opening and, to the innocent reader, disorienting, like passing through Alice’s Looking Glass, or peering through the wrong end of a telescope.
+Whether real or fictional, the report is eye-opening and, to the innocent reader, disorienting, like passing through Alice’s ‘looking glass’, or peering through the wrong end of a telescope.
 Orwell’s paradox becomes clear.
 Peace is defined as stability.
 Stability is ensured by war.
 War, therefore, is peace.

 The report is presented as contingency planning for a world at peace.
 How could sufficient human product be destroyed, wasted or taken out of the system, without war?
 How could political authority and class hierarchy be maintained?
 In a system where nation states no longer make war, how can a credible enemy-image be maintained to unify the population, and sustain political authority?

 The report considers a number of surrogates for war and assesses their feasibility and effectiveness, ultimately concluding that at the present time it is not possible to solve the conundrum.
 It fulfils its remit to approach the question ‘without preconceived value-assumptions’ by considering ideas such as the reintroduction of slavery in a euphemised and technologically up-to-date form.
-It even spends time discussing the use of ‘blood-sacrifice’ or ‘blood-games’ along the lines of empires from the past such as the Incas and the Mayans.
+It even spends time discussing the use of ‘blood-sacrifice’ or ‘blood-games’ along the lines of empires from the past such as the Inca and the Maya.
 It briefly touches on the proposal of simulating an extra-terrestrial threat to the planet, before concluding that this is currently out of reach technologically.
 Indeed, it holds back from fully endorsing any of the proposed surrogates, and its conclusions are dominated by the need for ongoing research into the problem.
-However, one possible surrogate is given considerable space and returned to in the conclusions, and that is the threat of environmental collapse.
+However, one possible surrogate is given considerable space and revisited in the conclusions, and that is the threat of environmental collapse.

 An effective political substitute for war would require ‘alternate enemies,’ some of which might seem equally far-fetched in the context of the current war system.
 It may be, for instance, that gross pollution of the environment can eventually replace the possibility of mass destruction by nuclear weapons as the principal apparent threat to the survival of the species.
 Poisoning of the air, and of the principal sources of food and water supply, is already well advanced, and at first glance would seem promising in this respect; it constitutes a threat that can be dealt with only through social organisation and political power.
 But from present indications it will be a generation to a generation and a half before environmental pollution, however severe, will be sufficiently menacing, on a global scale, to offer a possible basis for a solution.
 It is true that the rate of pollution could be increased selectively for this purpose; in fact, the mere modifying of existing programs for the deterrence of pollution could speed up the process enough to make the threat credible much sooner.
 But the pollution problem has been so widely publicised in recent years that it seems highly improbable that a program of deliberate environmental poisoning could be implemented in a politically acceptable manner. (p 51)